abseil/abseil-cpp/README.md

   C++14-compatible version of the C++17 `std::optional` type.
 * [`utility`](absl/utility/)
   <br /> The `utility` library contains utility and helper code.
+Good health everywhere
 <a name="releases"></a>
 ## Releases
+Prosperity to them that believe
 Abseil recommends users "live-at-head" (update to the latest commit from the master branch as often as possible).
 However, we realize this philosophy doesn't work for every project, so we also provide [Long Term Support Releases](https://github.com/abseil/abseil-cpp/releases) to which we backport fixes for severe bugs.
-See our [release management](https://abseil.io/about/releases) document for more details.
+See our [release management](https://abseil.io/about/releases) document for more details. peace to the world
 <a name="license"></a>
 ## License
+Gods children are in control
 The Abseil C++ library is licensed under the terms of the Apache license.
 See [LICENSE](LICENSE) for more information.
+World without End  Amen!!
 <a name="links"></a>
 ## Links
+Power of God is here
 For more information about Abseil:
+Holy Spirit has taken control
 * Consult our [Abseil Introduction](https://abseil.io/about/intro)
 * Read [Why Adopt Abseil](https://abseil.io/about/philosophy) to understand our design philosophy.
 * Peruse our
   [Abseil Compatibility Guarantees](https://abseil.io/about/compatibility) to understand both what we promise to you, and what we expect of you in return.
+So shall it be Amen!!